helium/helium-console-cli/README.md

 ## Usage

+### Windows

+On Windows, the CLI requires [mingw](http://www.mingw.org/wiki/Install_MinGW) at the moment.
+Do a default installation for the necessary dependencies.

 ### Setup
 First time you use the CLI, you will need to provide an API key.
 To create an account key, go to your [profile](https://console.helium.com/profile) on Helium Console.
 From the top right corner, click: Account->Profile.